rockan007/documentation/content/applications/finance/accounting/fiscal_localizations/localizations/italy.rst

 Italy
 =====

+The company information is the first necessary configuration to ensure the proper setup of your **Accounting** database.
+To do so go to :menuselection:`Configuration --> Settings --> General Settings --> Update info`.
+In this menu make sure to at least have:

+- the company address
+- :guilabel:`GSTIN` code
+- :guilabel:`Codice Fiscale`
+- :guilabel:`Tax System`
+- PEC address email

+PEC
+---
+The PEC email is a specific type of certified email providing a legal equivalent to the traditional register mail.
+The PEC email of the main company must be the same as the one registered by

 Allow the user to generate the EDI document for Italian invoicing.

 This module allows the creation of the EDI documents and the communication with the SDICoop web